hutuben/hutuben.github.io/_posts/2018-11-12-new-project-homepage.md

 ---
 layout: post
-title: How to build firt project page with Jekyll
+title: How to build first project page with Jekyll
 ---

 # Build project `Rcwl` page with Jekyll